 7.2.4 VDDR - Regulator Power Input Pin

-Pin VDDR is the power input of IVREG.
+VDDR is the power input of IVREG.
 All currents sourced into the regulator loads flow through this pin.

-An off-chip decoupling capacitor (100 nF...220 nF, X7R ceramic) between VDDR and VSS can smooth ripple on VDDR.
+A chip external decoupling capacitor (100 nF...220 nF, X7R ceramic) between VDDR and VSS can smooth ripple on VDDR.